Skip to content

 What Is It: The trap bar RDL with a band is quite possibly one of my favorite hinge-focused exercises.
 This variation is similar to a traditional trap bar RDL but with a significant tweak to each rep.

 Why It’s Great: When performing trap bar RDLs you’re mostly working against gravity to lift the weight.
-For example, your posterior muscles and torso have to work to stabilize the body, flex the hips, and extend the hips.
+For example, your posterior muscles and torso must stabilize the body, flex the hips, and extend the hips.

-The glutes have to actively work against the horizontal pull of the band which is great because it forces muscles like the glute maximus to work harder when going through hip extension.
+The glutes have to actively work against the horizontal pull of the band, which is great because it forces muscles like the glute maximus to work harder when undergoing hip extension.

 How to Use It: I’ll program trap bar RDLs with a band similar to how I program trap bar RDLs.
 They can be an awesome accessory following trap bar deadlifts when you’re after creating a higher glute focus.